qiime2/docs/source/tutorials/pd-mice.rst

 .. question::

-   Start with the feature table summary.

-   1. How many features remain after denoising?
+   1. How many total features remain after denoising?
-   2. Which sample has the most?
-How many sequences does that sample have?
+   2. Which sample has the highest total count of features?
+How many sequences did that sample have prior to DADA2 denoising?
-   3. If we chose to filter the data to retain only samples with 4250 sequences, how many samples would we lose?
+   3. How many samples have fewer than 4250 total features?
    4. Which features are observed in at least 47 samples?
-   5. Which sample has the fewest sequences?
+   5. Which sample has the fewest features?
 How many does it have?

    If you open the denoising summary, can you find the step where the sample with the fewest sequences fails?

-..
-JWD: Adding answers for my own reference
 ..
 After denoising: 287 features
 ..
 Most sequences: recip.539.ASO.PD4.D14, 4996
 ..
 With 4250 seqs/sample, we retain 26 of 48 samples => 22 samples remain